flaf/debian-pkg-wims/README.md

 Now, Wims is installed and you should be able to visit the page `http://IP-OF-YOUR-SERVER/wims/`.

-If you want to redirect the path `/` to `/wims/`, you can add the file `/etc/apache2/conf-available/wims-custom.conf` with this content:
+If you want to automatically redirect the path `/` to `/wims/`, you can add the file `/etc/apache2/conf-available/wims-custom.conf` with this
+content:

 ```apache
 RedirectMatch permanent ^/$ /wims/